pascal-hofmann/xml/README.md

 $xml = $root->asXML();
 ```

 Pull Requests
 =============

 Pull Requests - PSR Standards
 -----------------------------

-Please use the pre-commit hook to run the fix all code to PSR standards
+Please use the pre-commit hook to fix all code to PSR standards

 Install once with